sumiya-sadiya-analyst/Power-BI-Bank-Customer-Churn-Analysis/README.md

 # Power-BI-
 ## Bank Customers Churn Analysis
 This dataset is used for customer churn analysis in the banking industry.
-👉 Goal: Predict or analyze which customers are likely to leave the bank!!!
+My project goalis to analyze which customers are likely to leave the bank!!!

 ## 👇 Click the Link to see full dashboard pages 📊
 👇Live Power BI Project